adamkurth/conformal-lbw-prediction/README.md

 | **SMOKER** | `cig_0` | Smoking during pregnancy | 1 = Any smoking (cig_0>0), 0 = No smoking |

 ### Response Variable

-The response variable is birth weight, categorized into 10 quantile-based categories (Type 1) or 11 categories (Type 2) based on the following ranges:
+All birth weight (in g) observations are allocated into quantile-based categories (Type 1/Type 2) based on the following quantile ranges during the preprocessing procedure.
+The quantile ranges are defined as follows:

 | **Quantile** | **Range (g)** (Type 1: LBW + Normal) | **Prior (%)** | **Range (g)** (Type 2: LBW only) | **Prior (%)** |
 |--------------|--------------------------------------|---------------|----------------------------------|----------------|